n1netails/n1netails-kuda/readme.md

 Kuda can also be used to set up a default exception handler with `Tail.report` you can pass throwable exceptions to kuda and it will generate a detailed report on the exception.

 You can also use `TailConfig.enableExceptionHandler()` to enable kuda as the default uncaught exception handler.
-This will allow you to capture any uncaught exceptions that you have not caught.
+This will allow you to capture any uncaught exceptions that you have not identified.

 ```java
 import com.n1netails.n1netails.kuda.api.Tail;